IBRAHIMatef69/odc_project/README.md

 ## A new flutter courses application with MVC and GetX statemanegement and restfull Api

-This project is a starting point for a Flutter application.
+This project was completed within 4 days in orange digital center flutter hackathon .

 A few resources to get you started if this is your first Flutter project: